Roux13/TicTacToeAndroid/README.md

 The Tic-tac-toe game for Android.
 This project uses the code of my console Java version of the game [Tic-Tac-Toe](https://github.com/Roux13/tictactoe).
-All classes without output/input were moving to the project.
+All classes without output/input were moved to this project.

 * The app has one screen.
 * The game uses standard rules for field 3 by 3.